John Tregonwell

-Sir John Tregonwell (died 1565) was an Cornish jurist, a principal agent of Henry VIII and Thomas Cromwell in the Dissolution of the Monasteries.
+Sir John Tregonwell (died 1565) was a Cornish jurist, a principal agent of Henry VIII and Thomas Cromwell in the Dissolution of the Monasteries.
 He served as Judge of the High Court of Admiralty from 1524 to 1536.

 Early life

 He was born in Cornwall, the second son of his family: he also had a sister named Alice, who married William Southcott of Chudleigh, Devon, and was the mother of the jurist John Southcote (born c.
 1510).
-Tregonwell was educated at Oxford, at first at Broadgates Hall.
-He proceeded to Bachelor of Civil Law on 30 June 1516, and Doctor of Civil Law on 23 June 1522.
+Tregonwell was educated at Oxford, initially at Broadgates Hall.
+He obtained a Bachelor of Civil Law on 30 June 1516, and Doctor of Civil Law on 23 June 1522.
 Before leaving Oxford he became principal of Vine Hall.
 A record exists that he was constituted a Judge in the Admiralty Courts in the time of Lord High Admiral William Fitzwilliam, giving a date of about 1524.